 - Our occupational health and safety program, which covers topics as varied as workplace inspections, lockdown procedures, and ergonomic workstation layout.

-ADM gives the health and safety of its staff top priority.
-The company has instituted a policy, guidelines, procedures and continuing education programs to ensure a healthy and safe workplace.
+ADM prioritizes the health and safety of its employees.
+The Corporation has instituted a policy, guidelines, procedures and continuing-education programs to ensure a healthy and safe workplace.
 ADM has also developed a general health program that includes prevention and promotion activities, as well as corporate practices that encourage good workplace health.

 Violence and harassment in the workplace